masternodeh/0-docs/docs/whatiszeroexchange.md

 Being the first project to:
 * Build a bridge between the Ethereum and Avalanche chains
 * Build a bridge between the Avalanche and BSC chains
-* Build a bridge between the Matic and BSC chains
+* Build a bridge between the Polygon and BSC chains
 * Build a bridge to Kusama/DOT parachains in partnership with Moonbeam
 	* The Zero Exchange will likely the first DEX to be ready and operational on these parachains
 * Integrate ChartEx